elastisys/terms/terms-of-service.md

 \* Response time from a qualified engineer measured from incident start or notification by the Customer

-\*\* Environments with the Standard Plan response and solutions times only applies during office hours (8 am to 5 pm CET)
+\*\* Response time and target solutions times only applies between 06am and 22pm CET for Standard plan Environments.

 \*\*\* Environments with the Premium Plan are required to go through the go-live checklist ([https://elastisys.io/compliantkubernetes/user-guide/go-live/](https://elastisys.io/compliantkubernetes/user-guide/go-live/)) before any uptime service levels are enforced.